-Indicators are required to ensure Council can measure the progress of its strategy over time.
+Indicators are required to ensure Council can measure the progress of its strategy over time and/or refine strategies and actions if required.
 It is acknowledged that significant progress is likely to take several years.
-Nevertheless, a framework needs to be established that ensures progress (or otherwise) or objectives are measured.
-This process is also likely to result in the measures being updated to better reflect the objectives.
+Nevertheless, a framework needs to be established that ensures progress.